jessekingf/template-project-dotnet/README.md

 ## Project Files

 All projects in the sample use the new [SDK-style](https://docs.microsoft.com/en-us/nuget/resources/check-project-format) project format.
-SDK-Style projects have a number of advantages over the traditional csproj files:
+SDK-Style projects have several advantages over the traditional csproj files:

 - Very lightweight compared to traditional csproj files
   - Package references are simplified